darkhipo/YAMDA/README.md

 3. Make docker image using the makefile `make yamda-dock`
 4. To have docker run the CMD you put into the Dockerfile `sudo docker run yamda-dock`
 5. To ssh into the image, for debugging and so on: `sudo docker run -it yamda-dock bash`
-6. When in the image don't forget to `source activate YAMDA-env`
+6. When in the image don't forget to `conda activate YAMDA-env`
 7. To kill the image and cleanup docker `make cleanup`

 Docker is screwy about importing global variables in your environment, which you'll probably want now or later.
 So far to do it easily and relatively conveniently you need to enter the variable 4 times in 3 different places, twice in the Dockerfile, once in the .env file, and once in the docker-compose.yml file.
 I made an example VAR to make it clear how to do that.